 Native range: Panhandle, north and central peninsula

 To see where natural populations of coral honeysuckle have been vouchered, visit florida.plantatlas.usf.edu.

-Soil: Moist but well-drained, acidic to slightly alkaline soils
+Soil: Dry to moist, well-drained acidic to slightly alkaline soils

 Exposure: Full sun to moderate shade